TDG-Platform/docs/DGLayers.md

 # Related:
 classmap_argmax
 ```
 The above command takes as input a multi-band raster and returns a single-band UCHAR raster.
 For each multi-band input pixel, this function determines which band has the minimum value and writes that band index to the corresponding output pixel.
 Band indexing begins at 1.
 If the multi-band pixel contains a <no_data_val>, then 0 is written to the output pixel.
-If the input stack is accompanied by a text legend that was generated by DGLayers, a text legend (README.txt) will be generated for the output raster. **_DONE_**
+If the input stack is accompanied by a text legend that was generated by DGLayers, a text legend README.txt will be generated for the output raster.

 ### Binary morphology
 **_Command:_**
 ```shell
 <node_id> = do_8_conn_to_4_conn(<node_id>)
 ```
 The above command takes as input a single-band 0-1 UCHAR raster and returns a single-band 0-1 UCHAR raster.
-This function adds 1's as necessary to create 4-connected regions of 1's from 8-connected regions of 1's. **_DONE_**
+This function adds 1's as necessary to create 4-connected regions of 1's from 8-connected regions of 1's.

 **_Command:_**
 ```shell